lk-geimfari/mimesis/mimesis/data/locale_template/README.md

 - Make sure that you have added currency symbol for your locale to `CURRENCY_SYMBOLS` in `mimesis/data/int/business.py`
 - Make sure that you have added your locale code to `ISBN_GROUPS` in  `mimesis/data/int/code.py`
 - Run tests and make sure that all tests pass
+- Grab flag of your country from [this](https://emojipedia.org/flags/) page and add it to the table of locales in `README.md`.
 - Add yourself to (`CONTRIBUTORS.md`)